 We presented the data, and it didn’t look good.
 Engagements were down and cost per engagement was up.
 After three months of running the creative, we had exhausted the audience pool.
-There was no one new left to talk to and we recommended the client pause the program until new creative was ready.
+There was no one new left to talk to and we recommended the client pause related marketing activities until new creative was ready.

 His response?
 “Keep it running.
 Let’s see what happens.”